theupdateframework/taps/tap7.md

 Optionally, a list of the conformance tests that the updater failed is printed or logged.

-An example of a `.tuf-tester.yml` configuration file:
+An example of a `.tuf-tester.yml` configuration file for a Python updater:

 ```
 command: "python test-updater.py foo.tgz --repo http://localhost:8001 --metadata tmp/metadata --targets tmp/targets"